Jarvisarmy/SimpleSliceNet/README.md

 - Using feature extractor fine-tuned on EDC.
 Please use the code from original paper [EDC](https://github.com/guojiajeremy/edc), get the state_dict of the encoder and save it as './../results/MRI_EDC/best_encoder.pth'.
+ ## Pre-processing
+ - src/data_utils.py(src/data_utils.py) contains code for brain extraction, volume registered and converting volumes to slices.
+As mentioned in paper, we use HD-BET(https://github.com/MIC-DKFZ/HD-BET) to skull-tripped and use Flirt(https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT) to registered brain MRI volumes.